fshowalter/franksmovielog.com-v1/content/reviews/1327-dangerous-mission-1954.md

 Matt, now revealed as a cop working for the New York District Attorney's office, sets out after Paul.
 Of course, Louise ends up tagging along.
 After some great location photography, everything culminates in a showdown inside an ice fissure.
 A real ice cave would have impressed.
 The soundstage artifice does not.
 You'll be hard-pressed not to laugh at the matte backgrounds.
 Ditto the scene where Price kicks Mature in the face.

-The print on Watch TCM is standard definition.
+The print streaming on Watch TCM is standard definition.
 A shame.
 The location photography and Technicolor presentation prove the film's biggest assets.
 But Vincent Price fans should enjoy him here, if only for the outfit he wears for the square-dance scene.